ivatavuk/vineyard_midrow_detection/README.md

 1. Removing the pointcloud points inside the Remove Box
 2. Removing the pointcloud points outside the Keep Box
+3. Flattening the remaining pointcloud (setting the z component to zero)
-3. Detecting all the lines subject to max_angle and min_points parameters
+4. Detecting all the lines subject to max_angle and min_points parameters
-4. Selecting right and left borders from detected lines
+5. Selecting right and left borders from detected lines
-5. Calculating the middle line and publishing it to the middle_line topic
+6. Calculating the middle line and publishing it to the middle_line topic

 ## Installation